-3 things that help when you’re struggling and losing all hope
+3 ways to find joy when you’re struggling and losing hope

 Occasionally the prompts and the words that need to accompany my chosen photo push me a little out of my comfort zone (which is a good thing).
 It certainly led me to writing a little more about it here.